Klipper3d/klipper/docs/Config_Reference.md

 #   position_min and position_max for the dual and primary carriages.
 If set
 #   to 0 (or safe_distance is unset and position_min and position_max are
 #   identical for the primary and dual carriages), the carriages proximity
 #   checks will be disabled.
+Only valid for a dual_carriage with a defined
+#   'primary_carriage'.
 endstop_pin:
 #position_min:
 position_endstop: